Flooristics, LLC

 Why are Ink Inhibitors Used in Sheet Floors?

 Manufacturers are constantly pushing the boundaries in discovering ways to make their flooring products more durable and more beautiful.
 The manufacturing process is refined and perfected so that customers get a long-lasting type of flooring that looks exactly how they want it for years to come.
-Ink in Flooring With certain types of flooring, like […]
+Ink in Flooring Manufacturers use special inks in certain […]

 Filed Under: Floor Safety, Flooring Help, Hardwood and Laminate, Resilient Tagged With: ink inhibitors, laminate flooring